Sitecore-Hackathon/2021-Team-WayPath/src/Feature/SuperScripts/code/ENTRYFORM.md

 Superscripts come with several out of box scripts, but more can be added.

-To add more scripts, under the master database navigate to: /sitecore/system/Modules/PowerShell/Script Library/Super Scripts From here you will select an existing category or add a new category.
+To add more scripts, under the master database navigate to: /sitecore/system/Modules/PowerShell/Script Library/Super Scripts From here you will select an existing or add your own Integration Point Library.
 Then add your scripts under it using available insert options.
-Follow the structure currently in place.
+Followed by a Powershell Script Library.
+And finally the Powershell script itself under that.
+Review the current structure for better understanding.

 ## Usage instructions
 ⟹ Provide documentation about your module, how do the users use your module, where are things located, what do the icons mean, are there any secret shortcuts etc.